 The family background may reflect wounds in the area of relating.
-Bridging opposites and achieving a balanced, clear viewpoint can lead to disillusionment.
-The wound appears through trying to make everything perfect.
-A sense of unfairness is pronounced with this placement.
-They may rage when they see people being selfish and treating others unequally.
+The bridging of opposites and achieving a balanced, clear viewpoint may lead to disillusionment.
+The wound appears through trying to make everything perfect, and a sense of unfairness is pronounced with this placement.
+Chiron in Libra may rage when they see people being selfish and treating others unequally.
 Moreover, they may also feel some kind of rejection related to relationships and social interactions.
-Usually, they need to understand what relationships can teach and have a compassionate response to ordinary human failings.
+Usually, they need to understand what relationships can teach and to have a compassionate response to ordinary human failings.